 In order to start your practice, you will need a leaflet and a simple website.
 Advice on this will be given on the course.
 You will need insurance, which may be covered by insurance you already have if you are practising in a similar field.
-You will need to provide each couple you teach with The Hypnobirthing Book and the KG Hypnobirthing relaxation CD, Colour and Calmness.
-This can be bought from the Members’ Area of the website at a much reduced rate for KG Hypnobirthing teachers.
+You will need to provide each couple you teach with The Hypnobirthing Book and the KGHypnobirthing relaxation CD or MP3, Colour and Calmness.
+This can be bought from the Members’ Area of the website at a much reduced rate for KGHypnobirthing teachers.

 12. What does the course fee include?

-The fee also includes your copy of The Hypnobirthing Book and the Colour and Calmness CD as well as your teaching folder and a sample of the hand-outs you give to parents.
-We also give you a copy of all the KG Hypnobirthing CDs which may be useful to you when you teach couples.
+The fee also includes your copy of The Hypnobirthing Book and the Colour and Calmness Audio as well as your teaching folder and a sample of the hand-outs you give to parents.

 13. What does the course cover?